Course Information

 Prerequisites are listed at the end of each course description.

-Any Level Elective – Any academic course not repeated (unless where applicable) articulated in the degree plan.
+Any Level Elective – Any academic course that does not fulfill a specific requirement articulated in the degree plan.

-Upper-Level COBA Electives – 3000 level or 4000 level courses not repeated (unless where applicable) in the degree plan.
-Prefixes include ACCT, BUSI, CIS, COSC, ECON, FIN, MGMT, and MKTG.
+Upper-Level COBA Electives – 3000 level or 4000 level courses that do not fulfill a specific requirement articulated in the degree plan with one of the following prefixes: ACCT, BUSI, CIS, COSC, ECON, FIN, MGMT, LSCM, and MKTG.

-Any Level COBA Elective – Any academic course not repeated (unless where applicable) articulated in the degree plan.
-Prefixes include ACCT, BUSI, CIS, COSC, ECON, FIN, MGMT, and MKTG.
+Any Level COBA Elective – Any academic course that does not fulfill a specific requirement articulated in the degree plan with one of the following prefixes: ACCT, BUSI, CIS, COSC, ECON, FIN, MGMT, LSCM, and MKTG.

-Upper-Level CIS Electives – 3000 level or 4000 level courses not repeated (unless where applicable) in the degree plan with the prefix of CIS.
+Upper-Level CIS Electives – 3000 level or 4000 level courses that do not fulfill a specific requirement articulated in the degree plan with the following prefix: CIS.

-Upper-Level COSC Electives – 3000 level or 4000 level courses not repeated (unless where applicable) in the degree plan with the prefix of COSC.
+Upper-Level COSC Electives – 3000 level or 4000 level courses that do not fulfill a specific requirement articulated in the degree plan with the following prefix: COSC.

-Upper-Level MGMT Elective - 3000 level or 4000 level courses not repeated (unless where applicable) in the degree plan with the prefix of MGMT.
+Upper-Level MGMT Elective – 3000 level or 4000 level courses that do not fulfill a specific requirement articulated in the degree plan with the following prefix: MGMT.

-Upper-Level SOSC Electives – 3000 level or 4000 level courses not repeated (unless where applicable) in the degree plan.
-Prefixes include ANTH, CRIJ, POLS, RELS, and SOCI.
+Upper-Level SOSC Electives – 3000 level or 4000 level courses that do not fulfill a specific requirement articulated in the degree plan with one of the following prefixes: ANTH, CRIJ, POLS, RELS, and SOCI.

-Any Level SOCI, SOWK, CRIJ Elective – Any academic course not repeated (unless where applicable) articulated in the degree plan with the prefix of SOCI, SOWK, or CRIJ.
+Any Level SOCI, SOWK, or CRIJ Elective – Any academic course that does not fulfill a specific requirement articulated in the degree plan and has a corresponding prefix of SOCI, SOWK, or CRIJ.